 \allowdisplaybreaks[0] To complete the proof we recall Lemma 1 in \cite{ZT} (or Lemma 5 in \cite{TZ}) that computes the curvature (or the first Chern form) of the determinant line bundle $\lambda_{-k}$ relative to the standard $L^2$-metric $||\cdot||_{-k}$:

-Here we use the same notation as in formulas \eqref{I1} and \eqref{I4}, and $\mu,\nu\in\Omega^{-1,1}(X)$ are understood as tangent vectors to $T(\Gamma)$ at the origin.
+Here we use the same notation as in formula \eqref{I1}, and $\mu,\nu\in\Omega^{-1,1}(X)$ are understood as tangent vectors to $T(\Gamma)$ at the origin.
 Then for the first Chern form of $\lambda_{-k}$ relative to the Quillen metric we have

 Substituting formulas \eqref{3I} -- \eqref{c1} into \eqref{c1_Q}, we arrive at the assertion of the theorem. \end{proof}